 As an example, if all you need is a way to connect a web server to C/C++ functionality, the Barracuda Web Server provides web server capability and a C/C++ application framework for invoking C and C++ programs.
-While C programs take longer to develop and require that the server be taken down and restarted for updates (as opposed to Lua-based application server programs that are compiled on the fly), they do remain an option for embedded systems having limited web connectivity requirements.
+While C programs (server business logic) take longer to develop and require that the server be taken down and restarted for updates (as opposed to Lua-based application server programs that are compiled on the fly), they do remain an option for embedded systems having limited web connectivity requirements.

 Web servers and application servers both offer a way to provide an embedded system with an Internet presence.
 The difference lies in the amount of programming required to adapt the server to the system.
 Classic web servers simply process HTTP requests and responses; anything else must be developed from scratch.
 Much of that work amounts to spending time and money "reinventing the wheel" for common functions and infrastructure that aren't supported by a web server.

 By contrast, application servers include frameworks that dramatically shorten the development cycle.
 Choosing an application server means that you don't have to write commonly-used communication and user interface functions or their underlying infrastructure for each system.
 Programming resources can instead be focused on functionality that is specific to the system.

 In short, application servers will ultimately provide the lowest total cost of ownership by removing months of development time, dramatically reducing the risks of overly-optimistic project scoping, and reducing the possibility of unanticipated debugging delays.